 The researchers used the t-SPL method to create square patterns in a variety of molybdenum-based 2D materials, with pattern sizes ranging from 20 to 200 nm.
 “The smallest feature we were able to cut is about 20 nm, which is the smallest reported for a direct cutting method and is similar to the resolution in [electron beam lithography],” they write.

-They also note their method is not limited to cutting monolayers but can be also used to cut certain multilayers and, “most interestingly,” heterostructures.
+They also note their method is not limited to cutting monolayers but also can be used to cut certain multilayers and, “most interestingly,” heterostructures.
 They acknowledge graphene, even at monolayer thickness, could not be fractured “as the intra‐layer bonding exceeds the force that can be applied with the t‐SPL tool,” but they say this limitation “could be eventually overcome with a t‐SPL cantilever that can apply larger contact forces.”

 In an EPFL press release, first author Xia Liu, researcher and postdoc in the School of Engineering’s Microsystems Laboratory, says their technique could prove quite useful to the semiconductor industry.